What You Need to Know when Divorcing An Abusive Husband

 You also need to seriously consider whether joint custody would be the best arrangement in your case.
 This is because with joint custody arrangements open the door to continuing contact with your ex-husband, which may not be a safe situation.

 Abusers often use custody and visitation issues to try to establish or continue control over their spouses.
-If custody is being disputed, make sure that the courts know about the abuse, because it will have a bearing on the best interests of the children and the structuring of custody and visitation.
+If custody is being disputed, make sure the court knows about the abuse, because it will have a bearing on the best interests of the children and the structuring of custody and visitation.
 Courts are uncomfortable with denying visitation with the non-custodial parent, but may order supervised visitation in cases of domestic abuse.

 Get support when divorcing an abusive husband

-Divorce is a crazy time anyway, but when you add the pressures of a volatile situation to it, it can seem unbearable.
+Divorce is a crazy time no matter what, but when you add the pressures of a volatile situation to it, it can seem unbearable.
 To help cope, try to find a support group or get some counseling to help you during this time.
-Your local shelter can provide a lot of support and resources for you.
+Your local shelter can also provide a lot of support and resources for you.
 Don't be ashamed to ask for help.

 Here is an added tip from one of our readers: Do NOT leave your pets behind when leaving an abusive husband.
-Men will hurt them just to get even.
+Some abusers will hurt them just to get even.
 NEVER leave your pets behind any more than you would leave your children.
 Thanks Debra for the good advice.

 I also want to recognize Purina for supporting the Purple Leash Project to help create more pet-friendly domestic violence shelters.
 If you are worried you can't take your pets when you leave, you can find out more about the Purple Leash Project, as well as the services and programs available in your area.